dhermes/bossylobster-blog/README.md

 - A screenshot `tcp-packet.png` from the [Transmission Control Protocol][33]
   Wikipedia page, which is under the
   [Creative Commons Attribution-ShareAlike License][34]
+- The `requests-python-logo.png` from the [Requests][35] Wikipedia page, has
+  the same license as the project, which is Apache 2.0

 [1]: https://github.com/dhermes/dhermes.github.io
 [2]: https://blog.bossylobster.com